New Testament: Gospels

 Authorship of the Gospels remains divided among both evangelical and critical scholars.
-The names of each Gospel stems from church tradition, and yet the authors of the Gospels do not identify themselves in their respective texts.
-All four gospels and the Acts of the Apostles are anonymous works.
+The names of each Gospel stems from church tradition.
+The gospels are anonymous, as was common for bios of the time; biographies by Plutarch and Suetonius were also originally anonymous as well.
 The Gospel of John claims to be based on eyewitness testimony from the Disciple whom Jesus loved, but never names this character.
-The author of Luke-Acts claimed to access an eyewitness to Paul; this claim remains accepted by most scholars.
+The author of Luke-Acts claimed to be a companion of Paul; this claim remains accepted by most scholars.
 (Note: A glance at recent extended treatments of the "we" passages and commentaries demonstrates that, within biblical scholarship, solutions in the historical eyewitness traditions continue to be the most influential explanations for the first-person plural style in Acts.
 Of the two latest full-length studies on the "we" passages, for example, one argues that the first-person accounts came from Silas, a companion of Paul but not the author, and the other proposes that first-person narration was Luke's (Paul's companion and the author of Acts) method of communicating his participation in the events narrated.)
 Objections to this viewpoint mainly take the form of the following two interpretations, but also include the claim that Luke-Acts contains differences in theology and historical narrative which are irreconcilable with the authentic letters of Paul the Apostle.
-According to Bart D. Ehrman of the University of North Carolina, none of the authors of the Gospels were eyewitnesses or even explicitly claimed to be eyewitnesses of Jesus's life.
 Ehrman has argued for a scholarly consensus that many New Testament books were not written by the individuals whose names are attached to them.
 Scholarly opinion is that names were fixed to the gospels by the mid second century AD.
 Many scholars believe that none of the gospels were written in the region of Palestine.